Downloadable PDF of the Council Rules and Regulations

 Council Travel Policy

-Individual councilmember travel shall not require Chief Administrative Office approval; however, a completed “Travel Authorization Form” shall be submitted to the Council Chief of Staff prior to initiation of any travel-related expenditures via City procurement process.
+Individual councilmember travel shall not require Chief Administrative Office approval; however, a completed “Travel Authorization Form” shall be submitted to the Council Chief of Staff before incurring any travel-related expenditures.

 Council Vehicle Policy